ericbumbalough/Reptiles/README.md

 This project was abandoned when I relocated to Indiana.
 ## Code Overview
+This project is partially Jupyter notebooks and partially raw Julia files because it spans the transition of the "official" IDE of Julia from Jupyter to Atom.

 ### Discovery
 Discover new fundamental reptiles that cannot be generated as children of other reptieles.